Your Health Insurance and Healthcare Costs Explained

 No. Nearly all plans cover maternity.
 Since January 2014, the ACA has required all newly issued and renewing individual and small group health insurance policies to provide maternity coverage.
 If you’re planning to get pregnant, make sure you’re preferred OB/GYN or provider is in-network.

 In every state, open enrollment for ACA-compliant 2021 health coverage for individuals and families starts on November 1.
 In most states, it ends on December 15.
-The December 15 deadline applies in every state that uses HealthCare.gov (that’s 36 states as of 2021), and it will also likely apply in some of the states that run their own exchanges, but the fully state-run exchanges have the option to extend their open enrollment windows.
+The December 15 deadline applies in every state that uses HealthCare.gov.
+It also will apply in some of the states that run their own exchanges, but the fully state-run exchanges have the option to extend their open enrollment windows.